mgo-af/theme-vercel-root-route-prefix-repro/README.md

 Defining a route in `vercel.json` that proxies `/docs-site-name/*` to `/*` should mean that behind the scenes, a path like `/docs-site-name/page-2` will find `/page-2.html` in the build directory.

+In the consuming site's `gatsby-config.js` file, the `--prefix-paths` flag needs to be set to whatever the name of the prefix is you intend to use.
+For the purposes of this demonstration, we're calling this one `vercelredirects`.

+This means that at `parentproject.com`, we should be able to reference the site at `parentproject.com/vercelredirects`, and a path like `parentproject.com/vercelredirects/page-2` should find the correct file in the build directory.

 ### What is currently happening and why is it a problem

-Currently, using the `--prefix-paths` in the consuming site's `gatsby-config.js` file doesn't work in deployment.
-So navigating to a path like `/docs-site-name/page-2` results in a 404, because there's a mismatch between the links on the site and the actual paths to the files.
+Navigating to a path like `/docs-site-name/page-2` results in a 404, because there's a mismatch between the links on the site and the actual paths to the files.

 ### What have we tried